adebola-io/whirlwind/docs/roadmap/ideas/external-functions.md

 -  **These declarations will only be allowed in the global scope to prevent stories that touch**.
 -  **External functions cannot have generic parameters, since they do not belong in the scope of Whirlwind.**

+Having this feature would fit seamlessly with scope management and typechecking, since only the signature is needed for the compiler frontend.

+However, generic external functions should result in type errors.
+Have not decided whether monomorphization will happen, but if it does, we cannot create two or more variants of a foreign function.

+## Code Generation:

+### Example:

 ```ts
 import "console" {
     "log" as function log(offset: Int32, length: Int32)